 When the glue is dry, carefully remove the book from the boards and take to the technician at the guillotine for cutting.
 (The glue is dry enough when it doesn’t stick to your fingers.
 Should take about 5-10mins)

-When you have finished, please tidy up your workspace by placing the hand tools into the quarantine tray and any rubbish into the bin.
+When you have finished, please tidy up your workspace by placing any rubbish into the bin.

 Please also wash out the brushes you used and leave them in the pot in the sink.